IT ALL CAME DOWN LIKE A HOUSE OF CARDS

 The only explanation I ever got from him (to this very day!) was his 30-second announcement and tearful proclamation that he knew he was leaving “undoubtedly the nicest person in the world”, but that “he couldn’t live with me anymore”.
 I suppose this may have been because the new woman had issued him an ultimatum.

 Like so many other spouses dumped before me, I too got the standard “I love you … but I am not ‘in love’ with you any more” parting speech.
-I suppose the weenies who say this kind of thing must be so grandiose and narcissistic that they really believe that this is a coveted consolation prize and that we (the dumpees) should consider ourselves damn fortunate to have gotten it.
-(Insert your favorite hand gesture here.)
+I suppose the cowards who say this kind of thing must be so grandiose and narcissistic that they really believe that this is a coveted consolation prize and that we (the dumpees) should consider ourselves fortunate to have gotten it.

 He saw me as a possession (chattel that he owned) and not a human being.
 He told me that he was having to “put me on a shelf for now“.
 He followed up with the caveat that he wasn’t exactly sure when or if he would ever be able to take me off that shelf.
 (Insert that same hand gesture here.)